 Repeated Cycles of Acid Exposure Leads to Tooth Decay

 Repeated cycles of your teeth exposed to acid can make its enamel lose more minerals.
-Soon, your teeth will show signs of decay, such as a white spot where the minerals were lost.
+Your teeth will soon show signs of decay, such as a white spot where the minerals were lost.
 This is a sign of early decay, which you might still be able to reverse or stop.

-The enamel could still repair itself using the minerals of your saliva and the additional help of fluoride from toothpaste.
+The enamel could still repair itself using your saliva’s minerals and the additional help of fluoride from toothpaste.
 But if you continue to consume sugary drinks without taking care of your oral health, your tooth decay will continue until you need a filling to repair the damage.

 Tooth decay is a preventable process by eating a healthy diet and by proper oral health care.
 These factors can give you a naturally beautiful smile without the need for cosmetic dentistry.